yimlabkaist/TRACE2.0/README.md

 10 samples (day 0, 1, 10, 20, 30, 40, 50, 60, 80, 100), replicate 4;
 **82,350** unique CRISPR arrays across the series.
 The unexpanded (ancestor) fraction declines from 0.95 at day 0 to ~0.01 by day 100 as recorded lineages expand.

+## Note

+This demo uses a reduced set of time points (10 samples from a single replicate) and therefore has a **lower temporal resolution than the analysis reported in the paper**, which was based on a much denser time series.
+The demo is intended to make the pipeline runnable end-to-end and to reproduce the analysis workflow; the resulting lineage trajectories are correspondingly coarser than the published figures.